Hey! How's it going?

 <ul class="pager"> <li><a href="#">Previous</a></li> <li><a href="#">Next</a></li> </ul>

-Alternatively, you can align each link to the sides by adding the .previous
+Alternatively, you can align each link to the sides by adding the .previous and .next classes to the li

 A jQuery plugin which takes Twitter Bootstrap's already great pagination component and injects a bit of date based magic.
 In the process creating a hugely simplified and modularised way of paging date based results in your application.